The Top New Cruise Ships for 2022: From Disney Wish to Wonder of the Seas

 New Carnival Celebration Ship Marks Line's 50th Birthday

-The BOLT roller coaster aboard sister-ship Mardi Gras is one of the line’s biggest hits, and Carnival Celebration will also feature BOLT, the line’s popular roller coaster at sea.
-Carnival’s new neighborhood concept will also be continued aboard Carnival Celebration, although word is that it will be different from the French Quarter aboard Mardi Gras.
-What replaces it?
+The Bolt roller coaster aboard sister-ship Mardi Gras is one of the line's biggest hits, and Carnival Celebration will also feature Bolt, the line's popular roller coaster at sea.
+Carnival's new neighborhood concept will also be continued aboard Carnival Celebration, although word is that it will be different from the French Quarter aboard Mardi Gras.
+As for what will replace it?
 Stay tuned.

 MSC Cruises' New MSC Seascape Offers MSC Yacht Club, Expanded Public Areas

-MSC Cruises’ second Seaside EVO class ship, MSC Seascape will debut at PortMiami in November 2022 when it launches.
-Like sister-ship MSC Seashore, which made its U.S. debut in the fall of 2021, MSC Seascape will offer 2,270 individual cabins across 12 separate grades of accomodations, including balcony staterooms, suites, and MSC’s coveted Yacht Club luxury ship-within-a-ship concept.
+MSC Cruises' second Seaside EVO class ship, MSC Seascape will debut at PortMiami in November 2022 when it launches.
+Like sister-ship MSC Seashore, which made its U.S. debut in fall 2021, MSC Seascape will offer 2,270 individual cabins across 12 separate grades of accomodations, including balcony staterooms, suites and MSC's coveted Yacht Club luxury ship-within-a-ship concept.

 An increased focus on public rooms that connect with the sea will be showcased aboard MSC Seashore, with some 70 percent of all public spaces being completely redesigned from the ship's predecessors, MSC Seaside and MSC Seaview.
 But, like its fleetmates, MSC Seascape will offer some of the most distinctive features of this class, including the massive Waterfront promenade and the spectacular glass-floored "Bridge of Sighs" perched 16 decks above the water.